 About Linlithgow Palace

-Linlithgow Palace was built in the fifteenth century on a site with a history dating back thousands of years.
-Now a dramatic ruin, its royal connection makes it an enduring tourist attraction.
+Linlithgow Palace is a 15th century palace in Scotland that is the birthplace of a number of Scottish monarchs, including Mary, Queen of Scots.
+Now a dramatic ruin, its royal connection and picturesque setting makes it an enduring tourist attraction.

-From 1603, Linlithgow Palace’s era as a royal pit stop began to deteriorate as the royal court moved to London under James VI.
-The palace’s decline was confirmed when it was destroyed by a fire in 1745.
+From 1603 Linlithgow Palace’s era as a royal pit stop began to deteriorate however, as the royal court moved to London under James VI when he left to claim the English throne as James I. The palace’s decline was only furthered when it was destroyed by a fire in 1745.

 Discover the best Historic Sites in the United Kingdom, from Lullingstone Roman Villa to Hatfield House and more, includes interactive Heritage Sites in Britain map.